Diet Plan for Weight Loss

 I’m going to remind myself often of this simple affirmation: Nothing tastes as good as being fit.
 This should help me avoid eating things that aren’t part of my diet plan.

-> Consider creating an affirmation to remind yourself of your financial goal and to help you reach it.
+Parallel to financial success: Consider creating an affirmation to remind yourself of your financial goal and to help you reach it.
 For example, maybe it could be something like this: Nothing I buy is as awesome as the peace and power I’ll have when I get out of debt and control my income!
 (Woot!)
+Or maybe this: Nothing I could spend money on is more important than my financial freedom!

-I hope these tips help you reach your financial goals!
-And, after reading, if you decided you want to get on this lose weight before the holidays bandwagon, check out this article with 15 awesome tips to lose weight on a budget!
+I hope these tips help you reach your weight loss as well as your financial goals!
+And, after reading, if you decided you want to get on the lose-weight-before-the-holidays bandwagon, check out this article with 15 awesome tips to lose weight on a budget!
 You can also pin it to read later!

 Do you have a great diet plan for weight loss success?
 What are your favorite go-to foods and best tips for inexpensive weight loss?
 I would love to hear your ideas!
 Leave a comment and let me know where you are at in your weight-loss journey!